Overcoming Rejection: Finding Strength in Struggles

 Rejection comes in many forms, whether it is from coworkers who pretend you don’t exist, to a friend or family member who seems to never initiate phone calls or time to get together.

-Just as people scoffed at Jesus and ultimately sent Him to the Cross, people will avoid discussing the Gospel, hide events and topics that they don’t want your opinion on.
+Just as people scoffed at Jesus and ultimately sent Him to the Cross, people will avoid discussing the Gospel.

 It almost hurts more when peers choose the passive approach that leaves us guessing.